A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Methods

 \subsubsection{5.1.3\ \ Comparison}

-\paragraph{Individual vs. Joint:} Most current systems adapt the joint retriever because it provides the possibility of modeling the relations of heterogeneous evidence.
-However, some benchmarks \cite{zhu-etal-2021-tat,chen-etal-2021-finqa} do not offer the linking of entities related to the question, and joint retrievers have to build the linking itself, which may introduce wrong information and cause a cascade of errors.
-Individual retrievers work well on tiny-scale corpus benchmarks, which ask the reader to model relations instead of the retriever. \paragraph{Cell-Based vs. Row-Based vs. Table-Based:} Because of the own advantages and disadvantages of different retrieval granularity, which is the best one is still under research.
-Considering that answers of HybridQA usually use the information from single or multiple cells, cell-based retrievers can ignore much irrelevant information, but they cannot model the table structure information cross row or column.
-Compared with the cell-based, the row-based retriever can better model the row relation but still hard to model the column structure information, while too many words in one row lead to much irrelevant information and the hardness of introducing more useful information.
-When faced with tons of tables, it is impossible to split every table into cells or rows, so even may induct much noisy information, the table-based retriever is the only way to handle mega table data.
+\paragraph{Individual vs. Joint:} Because the relationships of different types of evidence can help the retriever comprehend heterogeneous knowledge, the joint retriever is adapted by the majority of current systems.
+However, not all application scenarios and benchmarks provide the entities linked to the questions \cite{zhu-etal-2021-tat,chen-etal-2021-finqa}, and joint retrievers must establish the linking themselves.
+This could introduce incorrect information and result in a cascade of errors.
+Individual retrievers work well on tiny-scale corpus benchmarks, which ask the reader to model relations instead of the retriever. \paragraph{Cell-Based vs. Row-Based vs. Table-Based:} The best is still debatable due to the benefits and drawbacks of various retrieval granularities.
+Since HybridQA answers frequently incorporate information from single or multiple cells, cell-based retrievers can overlook a large amount of useless data.
+However, they are unable to simulate the cross-row or cross-column information of the table structure.
+The row-based retriever can better represent the row relation than the cell-based one, but it is still challenging to model the information about the column structure.
+When there are too many words in a sequence, there will be a lot of useless information, and it will be difficult to add additional important information.
+The only option to manage massive amounts of table data is to use a table-based retriever because it is difficult to divide each table into cells or rows.